 To qualify, you need to receive certain benefits and must either own your property or rent it privately.
 If you're renting, you need the owner's permission to do the work.

-For more information on these schemes, contact the scheme operator in your part of the UK:
+For more information on these schemes, and full eligibility criteria, contact the scheme operator in your part of the UK:

 - Home Energy Scotland (Scotland): 0808 808 2282

 - nidirect (Northern Ireland): 0300 200 7874